-The only global contest of its kind, the biennial World Food Media Awards honor the best food and drink journalists from around the world in 24 categories covering cookbooks, magazines, newspapers, television, digital media and photography.
-Journalists, authors and television hosts from two dozen countries including the United States, United Kingdom, Australia, Hong Kong, Malaysia, Canada, Belgium, Slovenia, Spain, South Africa, and New Zealand.
-This was my third nomination and first win for restaurant reviews.
+The only global contest of its kind, the biennial World Food Media Awards honor food and drink journalists around the world in 24 categories covering cookbooks, magazines, newspapers, television, digital media and photography.
+The awards bring together journalists, authors and television hosts from more than two dozen countries, including the United States, United Kingdom, Australia, Hong Kong, Malaysia, Canada, Belgium, France, Slovenia, Spain, Singapore, South Africa and New Zealand.
+This is my third nomination and first win for restaurant reviews.
 The World Food Media Awards were founded in 1990 in Adelaide, Western Australia, several years before the James Beard Foundation launched its own domestic media awards.

-According to Ian Parmenter, awards jury chairman at the ceremony tonight in Australia: “The standard of entries in this year’s competition was extraordinarily high, and the international judges were faced with an enormous task, but the judges were consistent in their agreement on the winners.”
+According to awards jury chairman Ian Parmenter at the ceremony tonight in Adelaide: “The standard of entries in this year’s competition was extraordinarily high, and the international judges were faced with an enormous task — but the judges were consistent in their agreement on the winners.”